Overview

 Images for animations

-We can also create the image files needed for a true colour animation of surface salinity in this area (then use gifski or similar to generate the animation).
+We can also create the image files needed for a true colour animation of surface salinity in this area. map_ereefs_movie() now saves the individual frame images and can also assemble them into a GIF or MP4 directly.
+Numeric variables use one shared colour scale across all frames by default, so the colours remain comparable from one time-step to the next.
 Below, salt_list is a list that includes the plot handle as well as the temporal mean salinity for each point in the map over the period of the animation, plus the cell centre geo-locations (choose menu option 9).
 By default, images are saved to the directory "ToAnimate", but can be changed via the argument output_dir (NB: the code below is not run):

 # code not run